 - 3/4 cup coarsely chopped, lightly toasted walnuts

-- For the cheese: In a medium pot, combine the milk, buttermilk and lemon juice in a medium pot and bring to 112 degrees F over low heat.
-Cook without simmering until the liquid separates into solid curds and whey, 45 to 50 minutes.
+For the cheese: In a medium pot, combine the milk, buttermilk and lemon juice in a medium pot and bring to 112 degrees F over low heat.
+Continue to cook at a low temperature until the liquid separates into solid curds and whey and reaches about 185 to 190 degrees F, 45 to 50 minutes.
 Remove from the heat.

-- For the salad: Place the beets in a saucepan and cover with water by 1-inch.
+For the salad: Place the beets in a saucepan and cover with water by 1-inch.
 Bring to a boil, lower the heat, and simmer until tender, 15 to 20 minutes.
 Drain and shock the beets in ice water.
 Remove the skins and stem ends.
-Julienne and reserve for the salad.
+Julienne or thinly slice and reserve for the salad.

-- Divide the salads among 4 plates and top each serving with 1/4 cup of the ricotta, sprinkling it on and around the salad.
+Divide the salads among 4 plates and top each serving with 1/4 cup of the cheese, sprinkling it on and around the salad.